AI221/spacegame/README.md

+#Project moved

+This repo is no longer maintained.
+Please see https://gitlab.com/AI221/spacegame/

 # About

 This is a Gamejam entry based off my 2D engine.
 I'm still new to C++ (and this project might require some butchering of the engine) so I'm making this a seperate branch.